 You also need to have somewhere to live which is safe and supports health.
 This includes cleaning, safe cooking, clearing hazards from the household and keeping the house light, warm and free from pests and damp.
 You can practice all these skills by supporting your parents to look after their house, as you grow up.

-You can often find health services at your place of study or work too - this can include things like occupational health, counselling and advice services.
+You can often find health services at your place of study or work too - this can include things like student health services, occupational health, counselling and advice services.